 As part of this Framework, it may be useful to explicitly separate the biological/scientific issues from those related more to management and policy, and identify those most important for the Council (and IPHC) decision-making process.
 Although there are many interesting scientific questions to ask about the life history and biology of halibut and how these features might respond to environmental change, as stated earlier a key element of this Framework is to identify those activities which are most critical for management decisions by the Council.
 A list of candidate issues for which there appear to be varying degrees of uncertainty, disagreement and/or misunderstanding is shown below.
-This list has been revised to include items from the October 2015 Council motion.
 As noted below, some of these additional priorities appear much more policy and management decisions than representing a biological/scientific research issue.
 The Council should consider how these management/policy issues fit within the overall framework plan, relative to specific research issues.